Ruubarb/CS50_Notes/Week 5 - Data Structures/PSet5/speller/spellerNotes.md

 * To insert at the end, have the tail node point to the new node, and have the new node point to NULL
 * To insert in-between, a temp pointer is needed.
 New node points to temp, temp points to ahead node, and behind node points to new node.
 * To insert at the beginning, a temp pointer is needed.
 Temp points to first node, new points to temp, and the head pointer points to the new node.

+### Load()

+The dictionary can be loaded using a hash table or a trie, each with their own advantages and disadvantages.

+#### Hash Table

+#### Trie

+### Size()
+This function is the least complicated.
+It's suggested to have a running counter, as a global variable, in load and have size return that value.

+### Check()

+### Unload()
+Unload is similar whether using a hash table or a trie, but for a trie it's best to do it from bottom to top so there aren't any stray nodes in memory.

+---

+###### Valgrind
+A necessity in this program since malloc and free are going to be used.